 Market participants may choose to utilize real-time locational rate (nodal or hub aggregation) as index price for forward contracts or establish other spot market;

-One Transmission Service Provider (“TSP”) within each RTO over a broad geographic scope to allow for a rational economic market;
+One Transmission Service Provider (“TSP”) within each RTO over a broad geographic scope to allow for a rational economic market; [Note: The term TSP is currently used in Order 888, for all owners of transmission and under and ISO formulation even those who turn over operation technically remain providers to the ISO under a tariff.
+The idea of one active provider is very good, I am just concerned that the term may lead to confusion.]

 TSP cannot have any commercial interest in market (in other words, no ownership of generation and no retail service obligations);

-TSP implements Day Ahead Unit Commitment regime and compensates generators with FERC regulated rate;
+TSP implements an appropriate day ahead unit commitment process and compensates generators under a FERC approved method; [Note: As written this seems to imply a cost of service rate instead of a clearing price or other type of market based approach.
+By using the capitalized term “Day Ahead Unit Commitment” it also seems to suggest the classic multi-part bid approach used in tight power pools. ]

 RTO should be structured as a Transco (ownership and operation of network within one for-profit company), but Gridco (for-profit operation but no ownership of network) or ISO (no ownership of network and operation with one not-for-profit company) are acceptable.
 [Note: ISO model requires a Governance structure that ensures public confidence, provides for balanced representation, and facilitates competition];